 Even Sofia Huxley, of all people, erased me.
-A felon.
-She could have Maybe said, "No thanks," or even "Get out!"
+A convict.
+A convict!
+She could have said, "No thanks," or even "Get out!"
 No. She went postal.
-Lsuppose fist fighting is prison talk.
-Instead of words broken bones and drawing blood is conversation.
+Maybe fist fighting is prison talk.
+Instead of words broken bones and drawing blood is their conversation.
 I'm not sure which is worse, being dumped like trash or whipped like a slave.
 We had lunch in my office the day before he split-lobster salad, Smart water, peach slices in brandy.
 Oh, stop.
 I can't keep thinking about him.
 And I'm stir-crazy slouching around these rooms.
 Too much light, too much space, too lonely.
 I have to put on some clothes and get out of here.
-Do what Norma keeps nagging me about: forget sunglasses and floppy hats, show myself, live life the it is life.
-She should know; she's making Sylvia Incher own.
-I choose carefully: white shorts and halter, high wedged rope and straw sandals, beige canvas tote where I drop in the shaving brush in case I need it.
+Do what Norma keeps nagging me about: forget sunglasses and floppy hats, show myself, live life like it is life.
+She should know; she's making Sylvia Inc her own.

+I choose carefully: bone white shorts and halter, high wedged rope and straw sandals, beige canvas tote into which I drop the shaving brush in case I need it.
 Elle magazine and sunglasses too.
-Norma would approve even though I'm just going two blocks to a park mostly for dog walkers and seniors this time of day.
+Norma would approve even though I'm just going two blocks to a park used mostly by dog walkers and seniors this time of day.
 Later on there will be joggers and skaters, but no mothers and children on a Saturday.
-Their weekends are for play dates, play rooms, playgrounds and play restaurants all guarded by nannies with limited vocabularies.
-I choose a bench near an artificial pond where real ducks sail.
-And while I quickly block a memory of his describing the real difference between wild drakes and yard birds, my muscles remember cool messaging fingers.
-While I flip pages and scan pictures of the young and seductive I hear slow steps on gravel.
+Their weekends are for play dates, play rooms, playgrounds and play restaurants all guarded by nannies with loving but limited vocabularies.
+I select a bench near an artificial pond where real ducks sail.
+And though I quickly block a memory of his describing the difference between wild drakes and yard birds, my muscles remember cool massaging fingers.
+While I turn pages and scan pictures of the young and eatable, I hear slow steps on gravel.
 I look up.
-The steps belong to a gray-haired couple strolling by, silent holding hands.
+The steps belong to a gray-haired couple strolling by, silently holding hands.
 Their paunches are the exact same size, although his is lower down.
 Both wear colorless slacks and loose t-shirts imprinted with faded signs, front and back, about peace.
-The teenage dog walkers snigger and yank leashes for no reason, except perhaps envy of a long life of intimacy.
+The teen-age dog walkers snigger and yank leashes for no reason, except perhaps envy of a long life of intimacy.
 The couple moves languidly as though in a dream.
 Steps matching, looking straight ahead like people called to a space ship where a door slides open and a tongue of red carpet rolls out.
 They will ascend, hand in hand, into the arms of a benevolent Presence.
 They will hear music so beautiful it will bring you to tears.
 That does it.
 The hand holding couple, their silent music.
-I can't stop it now-I'm back in the packed concert hall.
+I can't stop it now-I'm back in the packed stadium.
 The screaming audience is no match for the wild, sexy music.
-Crowds dance in the aisles; people stand on their seats and clap to the drums.
+Crowds dance in the aisles; people stand on their bench seats and clap to the drums.
 My arms are in the air waving to the music.
 My hips and head sway on their own.
-Before I see his face, his arms are around my waist, my back to his chest, his chin in my hair.
-Then his hands on my stomach and me dropping mine to hold his while we dance back to front.
+Before I see his face his arms are around my waist, my back to his chest, his chin in my hair.
+Then his hands are on my stomach and me dropping mine to hold his while we dance back to front.
 When the music stops I turn around to look at him.
 He smiles.
 I am wet and shivering.
-They are They are soft and warm.
+Before I leave the park, I finger the bristles of the shaving brush.
+They are soft and warm.